 Midwest Automotive Designs Passage 144

 The Midwest Automotive Designs Passage 144 RV provides a feeling of luxury that you don’t often get with smaller Class B RVs.
 The wood-polished veneers and leather-lined upholstery throughout the inside make it a staple product for Midwest Automotive Designs.
-This RV combines functional and aesthetic appliances with user-friendly electronics to deliver the ultimate RV experience.
+This class B motorhome combines functional and aesthetic appliances with user-friendly electronics to deliver the ultimate class B RV experience.